Nevolution/sdk/README.md

 Nevolution is currently in beta stage and open to public.
 Since the end-user experience largely depends on the richness of 3rd-party plug-ins, we sincerely welcome developers to join our developer community, to build various generic or app-specific plug-ins and a more powerful Nevolution platform together.

 Developing a simple plug-in for Nevolution with our developer-friendly SDK is even easier than writing a tiny app.
 With a creative idea in your mind, just one or two hours of coding is enough to build a working plug-in.
-The code of built-in plug-ins already shows how easy writing a plug-in could be.
+The code of [sample plug-ins](https://github.com/search?q=topic%3Anevolution-decorator+org%3ANevolution) already shows how easy writing a plug-in could be.

 We are devoted to working with the developer community to build high quality plug-ins and improve Nevolution.
 So developers are the most important roles to build a healthy community.